From Cannings model to Brownian motion conditioned on local time profile: Introduction

 \subsubsection{Encoding tree of conditioned Brownian motion}

-It is classical that every continuous bridge function naturally encodes a continuum random tree (see Section~\ref{sec:encode} for details).
+It is classical that every continuous bridge function naturally encodes a compact real tree (see Section~\ref{sec:encode} for details).
 For the conditioned Brownian motion \( W^\ell \), Aldous \cite{1998BROWNIAN} derived the finite-dimensional distributions of the corresponding encoding tree.
 Subsequently, Warren \cite{warren1999result} provided two alternative, direct proofs of this result.
 This distribution plays a key role in identifying the limiting process in our setting.